 This type of investment is very volatile and high risk and some companies went bust when the value of the credits fell.
 It is also not covered by the FCA which means there is no safety net in the event things go wrong.

-Many people who are not suitable for high risk investment have nonetheless found themselves invested in Carbon Credits through their Self Invested Personal Pension (SIPP) and as a result have lost substantial amounts of their retirement fund.
+Many people who are not suitable for high risk investment have nonetheless found themselves invested in Carbon Credits through their Self Invested Personal Pension (SIPP).
+As a result they have lost substantial amounts of their retirement fund.

 However, if you were advised to invest in Carbon Credits and you do not meet the high-risk investor profile then you may have been mis-sold and could claim compensation.